tcloetingh/Mello/README.md

-# README
+# Rails 5.2

-This is a Trello clone, built mostly with javascript.. on rails.
+### This is a Trello clone, built mostly with javascript but on rails.

+* HTML generated with JavaScript and jQuery